bigai-nlco/mlpac/README.md

 ## Multi-Label Image Classification Task

 ### Datasets
 We leverage the MS-COCO dataset in this task.
-Data can be found that xxx

 ### Training Models
 Perform two-stage training processes: